The best Black Friday vacuum sales and deals

-If it’s time to give your tired vacuum an upgrade, Black Friday is the time to do it, with deals on top brands like Dyson, Roomba, Hoover, and more across a number of sites, from the brands’ own to retailers like Amazon and Target.
+If it’s time to give your tired vacuum an upgrade, Black Friday is the time to do it, with deals on top brands like Dyson, Roomba, Hoover and more across a number of sites, from the brands’ own to retailers like Amazon and Target.
 We’ve rounded up some of the best deals on brand favorites running now through Black Friday — read on (and shop them) below.

 Roomba Black Friday deals